Adak, Alaska: Electricity

 Electricity is provided by TDX which has invested over one million dollars in improving generating and distribution systems.
 The price of electricity has been reported to have been reduced due to a greater reliance on wind power.

 Schools

-There is one school located in the community: Adak School, operated by the Aleutian Region School District.
-In 2014 the Adak School had 25 students.
+There was one school located in the community: Adak School, operated by the Aleutian Region School District.
+In 2014, the Adak School had 25 students.
 It was previously served by the Adak Region School District, which closed in June 1996.
+The Adak School closed in 2023, reportedly due to low enrollment.

 Internet access

-Internet, though available, is expensive, with caps on data.
-Average use is extremely expensive, and a monopoly exists because personal satellite internet is not available due to the satellite locations.
+Internet, though available, is typically expensive, with caps on data.
+Average use can be extremely expensive, and a monopoly existed as personal satellite internet has not been available due to the satellite locations.
 Solar activity blocks communications during equinox seasons for several days of both spring and fall seasons.
-Due to its remoteness the internet connection is very poor, applications that require high bandwidth will not work as intended, and can only be picked up in various "hot spots" within the town.

-There are no radio stations within 200 miles (320 km) of Adak; radio can be received in Adak only through satellite or shortwave receivers.
+Due to its remoteness the internet connection has historically been very poor, and applications that require high bandwidth could not work as intended.
+However, since late 2022 and 2023, Starlink has provided further internet access to many residents across rural Alaska, including to those in Adak.